timescale/docs.timescale.com-content/tutorials/tutorial-grafana.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/add_data_source.png" alt="Adding Postgres to Grafana"/>

-In the configuration screen, supply the `Host`, `Database`, `User`, and `Password` for your Timescale Cloud instance (or TimescaleDB server).
+In the configuration screen, supply the `Host`, `Database`, `User`, and `Password` for your TimescaleDB instance.

-If you’re a Timescale Cloud user, you can see this in the Service Dashboard for your Timescale Cloud instance.

 >:TIP: Don’t forget to add the port number after your host URI.
 For example, `hostname.timescaledb.io:19660`.
 And don’t forget to change the database name, if necessary.

-Since we will be connecting to a TimescaleDB instance (in Timescale Cloud) for this tutorial, we will also want to check the option for 'TimescaleDB' in the 'PostgreSQL details' section of the PostgreSQL configuration screen.
+Since we will be connecting to a TimescaleDB instance for this tutorial, we will also want to check the option for 'TimescaleDB' in the 'PostgreSQL details' section of the PostgreSQL configuration screen.